 Biodiversity and beauty

-First of all, the extreme south-western foothills of the Alps has been a meeting point for many different species and explains the current contiguity of alpine, subalpine, Apennine, Mediterranean and middle European plants.
+First of all, the extreme south-western arm of the Alps is a meeting point for the most diverse species and explains the current juxtaposition of alpine, subalpine, Apennine, Mediterranean and Middle-European species.

-If we add to this, the effect produced by the presence, sometimes in the space of a few hundred meters of calcareous and siliceous substrates, which guarantee favourable growing conditions for plants inextricably linked to one or the other type of substrate.
+Added to this is the effect produced by the vicinity, sometimes in the space of a few hundred meters, of calcareous and siliceous substrates, capable of guaranteeing favourable conditions for botanical species inseparably linked to one or the other type of substrate to grow.

-Finally the tormented morphology of the territory played its part: the continuous alternation of ridges, valleys, and ravines, has given rise to a multitude of microclimates, under whose influence the different species have been able to establish and spread.
-The Maritime Alps Park faithfully reflects the correlation between the richness of its physical environment and the variety of its biological population.
-Within its borders are these features translate numerically into a flora of about two thousand species of higher plants - which increases by five hundred units when fungi, liverworts, mosses and ferns are taken into account - equivalent to about a quarter of the Italian flora.
+The Maritime Alps Park thus faithfully reflects the correlation between the wealth of physical environments and the variety of the biological population.
+Within its borders the peculiarities on show translated into numbers give us a flora of about two thousand species of higher plants – add another five hundred units when mushrooms, liverworts, mosses and ferns are taken into consideration - equivalent to about a quarter of the entire Italian flora.

-You can come across these plants along the paths in the Park, or in the Botanic Gardens Valderia in Terme di Valdieri.
-The gardens host over 500 plant species, distributed in fourteen environments representative of the ecosystems of the Maritime Alps.
+You can see the Park's plants along the paths, or in the Botanic Gardens Valderia in Terme di Valdieri.
+The garden hosts more than 500 plant species, distributed in fourteen environments representative of the Maritime Alps' ecosystems.